sam-truscott/tinker-kernel/README.md

 The kernel Board Support Package (BSP) should only have drivers for timers and a debugging port such as a UART.

+The root Interrupt Handler should be part of the kernel, other ones should really be installed as user processes/servers that listen to the pipe.

 Issues / TODO
 =============

 These are the things I need to address in a rough order:

-* PowerPC: Check page table is in rage
+* PowerPC: Check page table is in range
-* Interrupts: Parameters to intc_enable (priority, edge/level, active high/low etc)
 * Target: x86 support
 * Target: ARM support
 * Kernel: Timeouts on pipe (open/read/write)